bobkatla/beam/docs/developers.rst

             calcRoute(request)
         }

     In this snippet, first two arguments are same as of `countOccurrence`.
 Next, it takes the actual piece of code/expression for which you want to measure the execution time/latency.
-In the example above we are measuring the execution time to calculate a router in `R5RoutingWorker`, we named the entity as `"request-router-time"` and set metric level to `Metrics.RegularLevel`.
+In the example above we are measuring the execution time to calculate a router in `RoutingWorker`, we named the entity as `"request-router-time"` and set metric level to `Metrics.RegularLevel`.
 When this method executes your entity recorder record the metrics and log with provided name.

 Beam Metrics Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~